Inselnova Wiki

 Treasurer Mora

-Idle colonies are expensive twice over — they drain resources and drag down charter odds for future uninhabited claims.
+Idle colonies are expensive twice over.
+They drain resources and drag down charter odds for every future claim, empty shore or Forsaken island alike.
 Develop each settlement before commissioning another Colonisation Ship.

 Fate of the Colony Ship